misterblack1/zenith_zt1/README.md

 Thanks to Sark for taking photos and dumping the ROMs on this ZT-11.
 Thanks to Andrew C for sending PSU information
+Thanks to Big Al for providing the service manual